 And my wife, who knows no math, is just as good at the mental calculation as me.
 Go figure.

 P.S.
-Readers may be relieved to learn that on Valentines Day, 2015, Billy Lee bought a second coffee-maker for his wife.
-Why it took so long for Billy Lee to solve his coffee-problem is a mystery even skilled mathematicians can’t solve.
+Readers take note: on Valentines Day, 2015, Billy Lee bought a second coffee-maker for his wife, Beverly Mae.
+Why it took so long for Billy Lee to solve his coffee-problem is a mystery even skilled mathematicians won’t solve.
 The Editorial Board.